-The storm triggered mudslides and flooding, resulting in the deaths of more than 200 people, with dozens more still missing.
-More than 140,000 have been forced from their homes, staying in evacuation centres and with host families.
+Last December, Tropical Storms brought devastation to the Philippines, triggering widespread mudslides and flooding and resulting in the deaths of more than 200 people.
+More than 140,000 were forced from their homes, staying in evacuation centres and with host families.

-We've been supporting nearly 1,000 families with a variety of aid items such as ShelterBoxes, ShelterKits, water carriers and solar lights to support those families that need our help the most.
+We have supported nearly 1,000 families with a variety of aid items such as ShelterBoxes, ShelterKits, water carriers and solar lights to support those families that needed our help the most.

 Caribbean - Hurricane Maria and Irma